ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 <img src={src} alt={alt} loading={lazy ? 'lazy' : 'eager'} />
 ```

-If you want to conditionally render attributes, don't use short-circuit evaluation and empty strings.
+If you want to conditionally render attributes, don't use `&&` for short-circuit evaluation or empty strings.
 Instead, use `null` or `undefined` as the value:

 ```svelte:App.svelte
 <script lang="ts">